larsgw/ctj-cardlists/README.md

 # ctj-cardlists
-Repositroy for topics with ctj-cardlists
+Repository for topics with ctj-cardlists